 Take it in sections.
 We recommend taking approximately 6-8 Full Length exams before your official test.
 If you want to fit in another practice exam but don't have time in your schedule, a great option is to take the exam in sections.
 You will still benefit from the practice, but are less likely to experience burnout.

 Regardless of how you decide to use the Sample Test, be sure to set aside ample time to thoroughly review it.
+In the end, the Sample Test is a resource developed and released by the AAMC so it can provide beneficial insight into how the AAMC writes test questions and wrong answers as well as your performance on these questions.
 Check out this article for some exam review advice.